ethereum/remix-ide/docs/hardhat.md

 ![](images/a-hardhat-compilation.png)

-There is an info icon along side the label which redirects to a specific section of Remix official documentation that explains how to use Hardhat compilation.
+There is an info icon alongside the label which redirects to a specific section of Remix official documentation that explains how to use Hardhat compilation.

 One can check the `Enable Hardhat Compilation` box to run the compilation for Hardhat along with the Remix using the compiler configuration in `Solidity Compiler` plugin.